 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-[mass noun] (in North American, and formerly also British, legal use) the crime of entering a building by force so as to commit burglary:‘he was arrested for breaking and entering’
+The crime of entering a building by force so as to commit burglary.

-burglary, theft, thievery, stealing, breaking and entering, housebreaking, larceny, shoplifting, pilfering, filching, embezzlement, misappropriation, swindling, fraudView synonyms
+burglary, theft, thievery, stealing, housebreaking, larceny, shoplifting, pilfering, filching, embezzlement, misappropriation, swindling, fraudView synonyms

 - ‘The factory boss claims the sinister development is only the latest in a series of incidents on the estate including breaking and entering, robbery, attacks on property, vandalism and intimidation.’